aridoza/foundational-java/java-basics/debugging-lesson/README.md

 ## Demo: Breakpoints (10 mins)

 Let's continue with the array example from the previous demo.
-Enabling breakpoints in Eclipse is very simple.
+Enabling breakpoints in IntelliJ is very simple.
 Go ahead and click the margin next to line 13 where we access index 0 in the array.

 Next, you need to run the program in debugging mode.
 Instead of pressing the Run icon like normal, you need to press the Debug button.